-Two prominent Chicago orthopaedic surgeons are calling for the recall of Zimmer’s NexGen CR-Flex Knee replacement devices.
-There has already been a recall of related to a part of the knee.
+Two prominent Chicago orthopedic surgeons are calling for the recall of Zimmer’s NexGen CR-Flex Knee replacement devices.
+There has already been a recall of related devices to a part of the knee.

 The porous femoral component (that is, the part of the replacement that covers the head of the femur, the bone that goes from the pelvis to the knee) is associated with a high rate of failure.
 The two Chicago surgeons calling for the Zimmer recall, Richard Berger and Craig Della Valle from Rush University Medical Center, have observed after two years’ of use that 36% of the implants were loose, and 9.3% were revised or set to be revised because of looseness and associated pain.